 Practice Ride: This is included with the registration for the race itself and is held the third Sunday of July.
 For 2018, this is the link to the Practice Ride.

 Note to Juniors Riders: In an effort to increase junior ridership of the Mount Washington Auto Road Bicycle Hillclimb, Tin Mountain Conservation Center invites clubs to create a team of five junior riders and one adult.
-With the support of a $500 sponsor, your full team can participate in the Hillclimb Practice Ride on July 15th, 2018.
-Additionally, on race day, August 18, 2018, you may choose one of those riders to represent your team and club in the competition.
+With the support of a $500 sponsor, your full team can participate in the Hillclimb Practice Ride.
+Additionally, on race day, you may choose one of those riders to represent your team/club in the competition.
 Sponsors would receive publicity and would be announced several times as supporters of the race.

-If you are from out of the area, Gorham, New Hampshire is a good place to stay.
-This is a small town (population less than 3,000) in the White Mountains, and we suggest getting your reservations early as it’ll fill up for the event.
+Where to Stay: If you are from out of the area, Gorham, New Hampshire is a good place to stay.
+This is a small town (population less than 3,000) in the White Mountains, and we suggest getting your reservations early, as it’ll fill up for the event.

-Roadway Surface, Traffic and Weather Report: Like Mauna Kea, Mt Washington is not fully paved.
+Roadway Surface, Traffic, and Weather Report: Like Mauna Kea, Mt Washington is not fully paved.
 Approximately one mile of hard packed gravel presents itself from miles 4.35 to 5.35 (12.5% grade and 627' of ascent during this stretch).
 However, there is absolutely no traffic because the climb is only open to bicycles twice a year and vehicle traffic is closed during those rides.
-Weather can be quite temperamental and extreme -- the race is closed due to weather occasionally (e.g. 1994, 1995, 2007) and until 2010, for 76 years the summit held the record for the highest wind gust directly measured at the Earth's surface (231 mph).
+Weather can be quite temperamental and extreme -- the race has been canceled due to weather before (1994, 1995, 2007) and until 2010, for 76 years the summit held the record for the highest wind gust directly measured at the earth's surface (231 mph).
 The average high temperature for the summit of Mt Washington is 53-54 degrees in July and August.